gBEN1-bit/mastering-data-pipelines-presentation-slides/README.md

 # mastering-data-pipelines-presentation-slides

-This contains some basic knowledge to help you build a Scalable, Efficient and Reliable Data Pipeline.
-Content Includes:
+This contains some basic knowledge to help you build a Scalable, Efficient, and Reliable Data Pipeline.
-1.